 In the fifth diagram they had to identify points exactly 1cm from the shape A

 I saw lots of students, ruler in hand measuring the points, some drew lines, like radii in the first problem and i asked them what they would do if i had drawn loads of points on the page, say 100.
 A few students noticed the circular shape to the points identified and i think if i had drawn loads more points this might have been a little clearer to the students.
 This activity did help students when they had no idea of what the loci of points might look like.
 Later in the lesson students were seen locating points to help them see what shape the loci was creating.

 I set the following problem in the lesson on Loci

 I made an overlay on tracing paper with the solution so i could check answers (completed or not) This task wasn’t just about Loci but also area and you can solve it without constructing anything.
 Students constructed the 4 maps to locate the treasure but didn’t answer the question!

 This year I went back to this resource and amended it.

 We spent time trying to place objects so they followed a rule then discussed what we noticed.

-One thought on “Loci”
+2 thoughts on “Loci”